César Litardo: Assemblyman

 In 2017, Litardo was elected member of the National Assembly for the province of Los Ríos, integrating the PAIS Alliance.
 He was part of the Commission for Food Sovereignty and Development of the Agricultural and Fisheries Sector.
 On 28 November 2018, he motioned for the approval of the report to reform the Law to Stimulate and Control the Production and Marketing of Banana, for export.

 Popular Consultation Commission

-After the popular consultation of 4 February 2018, the National Assembly formed an specialized commission to approve two laws derived from the positive result of two questions of said popular consultation: The Repeal Law of the Capital Gains Law and the Reform Law of the Council of Citizen Participation and Social Control.
+After the popular consultation of 4 February 2018, the National Assembly formed a specialized commission to approve two laws derived from the positive result of two questions of said popular consultation: The Repeal Law of the Capital Gains Law and the Reform Law of the Council of Citizen Participation and Social Control.
 In the commission, Litardo served as vice president.
 The commission achieved the approval of both laws just one month after the popular consultation.
-In April 2018, an specialized commission on border security was formed, of which he was a member.
+In April 2018, a specialized commission on border security was formed, of which he was a member.